pantheon-systems/documentation/source/content/guides/custom-upstream/02-create-custom-upstream.md

      git push origin master
      ```

-      - Drupal 10 on Pantheon includes [Integrated Composer](/guides/integrated-composer) to manage dependencies.
+      - The latest version of Drupal on Pantheon includes [Integrated Composer](/guides/integrated-composer) to manage dependencies.
 This adds a separate `composer.json` file in the `upstream-configuration` directory.

     1. Change to the `composer.json` file in the `upstream-configuration` directory  and use `composer require` to add packages to the Upstream > set the `config version` to a number that makes sense for you: